antgouri/AutomatedWhatsApp-python/README.md

 # AutomatedWhatsApp-python
-It is an automated WhatsApp with code in Python
+It is an automated WhatsApp!

 This base version of the code repo can automate WhatsApp functions like:
 1. sending messages